The section explores the first law of thermodynamics and work. This section includes worked examples and a glossary.

 ΔE = qv = 37.6 kJ

 At constant pressure, work is done by the system.
-Thus, some of the heat applied to the system goes into boiling the water, but some of the applied energy is lost as work leaving the system as the volume increases.
+Thus, some of the heat applied to the system goes into boiling the water, and some of the applied energy is used to increase the volume.
 It will take 37.6 kJ to boil the water, regardless if work is done or not.
 As energy is lost due to work is leaving the system, more heat must be applied.

 qp = ΔE – w = 37.6 kJ – (-3.1 kJ) = 40.7 kJ